mdn/curriculum/curriculum/3-extensions/5-security-and-privacy.md

 # Extension 5 Security and privacy

 It is vital to have an understanding of how you can and should protect your data and your user's data from would-be attackers who may try to steal it.
-This module covers both hardening web sites to make it more difficult to steal data, and collecting user data in a respectful way that avoids tracking them or sharing it with unsuitable third parties.
+This module covers both hardening websites to make it more difficult to steal data, and collecting user data in a respectful way that avoids tracking them or sharing it with unsuitable third parties.

 ## 5.1 Security and privacy basics